The Confederate Memorial

 For a list of names on the Confederate Monumemt Click here.

-Note last photos in the album below to see the modern additions to the site.
+Note last photos in the album below to see the modern additions to the site which we hope will be removed soon.

 Officers of the Memorial Associationwho designed and installed the Confederate Monument